 Emma’s work with communities is focused around her role as Artistic Director of Blood Memory Dance, where she has created multi-dimensional performance works for diverse inter-generational groups like Hawksworth memorial community, the Swathmore centre, the York Land Army festival, the Bradford Bubble Up festival.

-Emma is a Founder Member of the Ascendance Rep Dance Company, which devised and delivers the Dancing for Parkinson’s programme in Leeds and Bradford, firstly in local venues, and latterly online, where Emma is a lead DWP dance artist.
+Emma is a Founder Member of the Ascendance Rep , which devised and delivers the Dancing for Parkinson’s programme in Leeds and Bradford, firstly in local venues, and latterly online, where Emma is a lead DWP dance artist.
 Her skills have expanded around video provision to include YouTube choreography and performance, 360 degree video and online teaching delivery.
 Emma has been very much in demand under Lockdown, as an invited online guest artist for Hull Dance, for the Creative Well self-care programme for culture health and wellbeing, and she manages engagement with the Arts Council’s Time of Our Lives project in Yorkshire and Humberside.

 She’s a human dynamo.
-Even when she’s homeschooling!

 Izzy Brittain is a dance and spoken word artist, teacher and performance maker.
 Since completing an MA with Transitions Dance Company she has worked in diverse contexts.
 Projects include Yorkshire Women (Company of Others), Scatterlings (Resolution, SVN Scratch, Unison NHS D&I conference, Migration Matters), The Book of Dave (Newfangled commission, The Turnpike) & OWN THE CRONE (Apples and Snakes ‘deranged poetesses’ commission, ARC Stockton).